MatteoOrganek/MatteoOrganek.github.io/content/week1.md

 &nbsp;

-*All commands functionalities have been discovered through web searches.*
+*All commands functionalities have been discovered through the `man` command.*